agelmore/agelmore.github.io/_posts/2015-3-5-Secondary assembly.md

 ~~~~

 This took me a couple tries to figure out how to do this.
 There is probably a better way, but this worked.

 ~~~~
 #make BAM file
 samtools view -bT cluster.17.21 cluster.17.21.sam > cluster.17.21.bam

-#Use the -F4 option.
+#use the -F4 option.
 The -F option removes the specified FLAG.
 The 4 flag is unmapped reads.
 samtools view -F4 cluster.17.21.bam > cluster.17.21.mapped.sam.2

 #cut out name, sequence, and quality from sam file